 Grants can be used for farm equipment, infrastructure, and/or professional services to help participating farmers achieve program goals.

-The Brighter Future micro-grant program will place special emphasis on supporting farmers from underserved and underrepresented communities including farmers who identify as female, Black, persons of color, indigenous, LGBTQIA+, and limited resource.
+The Brighter Future Microgrants Program will be open to farmers in targeted regions who are looking for help.
+However, the program will have a special allocation of funds for farmers from underserved and underrepresented communities including Black, persons of color, indigenous, LGBTQIA+, female, and beginning farmers.

 Applications will be accepted on a rolling basis.
 We anticipate it will take approximately 20 – 30 minutes to complete.
 If you would like to download a PDF application copy in preparation for completing an online application, please click here.
 To be eligible for a grant, all applications must be submitted through the link below.